 This 4-ingredient Easter Oreo Bark is packed with delicious goodies and so easy to make, you'll find yourself bringing it to all of your springtime parties and gatherings!

 As a kid, I absolutely loved this time of year.
-Obviously for many reasons (including springtime warmth and flowers... though these days, we seem to only be experiencing freezing cold and snow), but one of my favorite things?
-Easter movies.
+Obviously for many reasons (including springtime warmth and flowers... though these days, we seem to only be experiencing freezing cold and snow), but my favorite things?
+Easter candy and Easter movies.

-Enter Easter Oreo Bark.
-This bark only involves 4 ingredients and is so incredibly simple and easy, that you'll almost feel silly making it.
+This bark is so incredibly simple and easy, that you'll almost feel silly making it.
 But it's also so much fun to bring to any party or celebration and will certainly always be a hit.
 Even when Easter is long passed.

 If you can't find the Peeps Oreo cookies (I believe that as of 2020, they have sadly been discontinued), you can replace with any flavor, whether it's one of Oreo's spring versions or just the plain old classic Oreo cookie.